Lucy (Australopithecus)

-The Lucy specimen is an early australopithecine and is dated to about 3.2 million years ago.
+Lucy is an early australopithecine and is dated to about 3.2 million years ago.
 The skeleton presents a small skull akin to that of non-hominin apes, plus evidence of a walking-gait that was bipedal and upright, akin to that of humans (and other hominins); this combination supports the view of human evolution that bipedalism preceded increase in brain size.
-A 2016 study proposes that Australopithecus afarensis was also to a large extent tree-dwelling, though the extent of this is debated.
+A 2016 study proposes that Australopithecus afarensis was, at least partly, tree-dwelling, though the extent of this is debated.

-"Lucy" acquired her name from the 1967 song "Lucy in the Sky with Diamonds" by the Beatles, which was played loudly and repeatedly in the expedition camp all evening after the excavation team's first day of work on the recovery site.
+Lucy was named by Pamela Alderman after the 1967 song "Lucy in the Sky with Diamonds" by the Beatles, which was played loudly and repeatedly in the expedition camp all evening after the excavation team's first day of work on the recovery site.
 After public announcement of the discovery, Lucy captured much international interest, becoming a household name at the time.

-Lucy became famous worldwide, and the story of her discovery and reconstruction was published in a book by Johanson.
+Lucy became famous worldwide, and the story of her discovery and reconstruction was published in a book by Johanson and Edey.
 Beginning in 2007, the fossil assembly and associated artefacts were exhibited publicly in an extended six-year tour of the United States; the exhibition was called Lucy's Legacy: The Hidden Treasures of Ethiopia.
 There was discussion of the risks of damage to the unique fossils, and other museums preferred to display casts of the fossil assembly.
 The original fossils were returned to Ethiopia in 2013, and subsequent exhibitions have used casts.

+Recent research has revealed that she is no longer considered the earliest known member of the human family.
+Contrary to earlier beliefs that her species first walked upright in open savanna grasslands, new evidence suggests they walked in grassy woodlands with deciduous trees.
+Her species adapted to various habitats over millennia, enduring changes in climate.
+Importantly, she was not alone in her environment.
+"We have multiple [hominin] species in the same time period," said Yohannes Haile-Selassie, director of the Institute of Human Origins at Arizona State University.

 Discovery

+Background controversy

+Ever since the development of evolutionary theory in the early 19th century, biologists recognized that humans must be distantly related to all other species.
+Without transitional fossils, scientists presumed that humans' closest relatives were the great apes.
+They also assumed the first traits to evolve after speciation related to intelligence: big brains, tool use, and complex language.

+In the 1920s, Raymond Dart discovered the Taung child.
+That skeleton seemed bipedal (unlike chimps), but lacked skull space for a powerful brain.
+Without further data to contextualize Dart's find, anthropologists could not prove whether bipedality, intelligence, or some other trait had first distinguished proto-humans from their great ape relatives.